shasibhusanJena/stockAnalysis_NSE/README.md

 #### Next action items
    - add RSI indicator to give more insight like: over buy / under buy
       - here is a good example to integrate https://handsoffinvesting.com/calculate-and-analyze-rsi-using-python/
+   - check if volume is below average then chances of strong upward or reversal.
    - add files into AWS Lambda.
    - add AWS watch to monitor usage.
    - store every day execution data with below format in s3 bucket.